hoodrop/sherlock-chrome/README.md

-# sherlock-chrome
+# Sherlock-Chrome

-A browser information changing extension for Chrome.
+A browser information spoofer extension for Chrome.

+🚧 _Please note this extension is under construction_